cfengine/documentation/examples/example-snippets/user-management.markdown

 From the above output we can see that the local users `jack` and `jill` are present, and that they both have home directories.

-Now lets activate the example policy and insepect the result.
+Now lets activate the example policy and inspect the result.

 ```console
 root@debian-jessie:/core/examples# cf-agent -KIf ./local_users_absent.cf